Updated: March, 2023

 A keyword is a word or phrase that someone would search to find a particular type of content.

 However, Instagram’s ranking algorithm is always evolving, and fast.
-You may notice that if you search up “fall recipes” on Instagram without including our friend the ‘#’ symbol in front of it, you still get a feed full of cozy stews and pumpkin-infused treats.
+You may notice that if you search for “fall recipes” on Instagram without including our friend the ‘#’ symbol in front of it, you still get a feed full of cozy stews and pumpkin-infused treats.

 So what the #### is happening?
 Instagram search may now, much like Google search, also be detecting keywords in Instagram captions.